Carrboro, North Carolina: Annual cultural events

 The town is known for the Carrboro Music Festival, a free all-day event which celebrates local music with over 150 acts performing at dozens of locations in the downtown area.
 The music festival began in 1998 as the Fête de la Musique, and was held on the summer solstice.
 In 2002, the name of the event was changed to the Carrboro Music Festival and, in order to increase attendance by avoiding the summer heat, moved to the fall.
 In 2013, the festival expanded to two days.
 Carrboro is also home to the annual West End Poetry Festival, which draws in a great selection of local poets.

 In November, Carrboro hosts its annual film festival.
 The Carrboro Film Festival was started in 2006 by Carrboro Arts Committee members Jackie Helvey and Nic Beery, with support from Board of Aldermen and the Carrboro Recreation and Parks Department.
 The idea behind the Carrboro Film Festival is to promote local area shorts films that are twenty minutes or less.
 The first year, there were nearly 100 entires.
 From those, a day filled with fabulous films was created, and that tradition has continued over the years.
 In 2013, the festival expanded to two days, accepting submissions from across the entire state of North Carolina and beyond.

 Carrboro has also had a yearly Pride Promenade, where a rainbow goat is escorted down to the town commons where food trucks, drag shows and other events take place.

 Libraries

 Carrboro is home to two branches of the Orange County Public Library System: the Carrboro Branch Library and the Carrboro Cybrary.
-Carrboro Branch Library is located in McDougle Elementary and Middle School.
+Until early 2025, the Carrboro Branch Library was located in McDougle Elementary and Middle School.
+In March 2025, the Drakeford Library Complex opened in downtown Carrboro, housing the Orange County Public Library's Southern Branch.
 Services include a medium-sized circulating collection of books, audiobooks, movies on DVD and VHS, and music CDs; computer and Internet access; magazines; and local and national newspapers.
-Carrboro Cybrary is located in the Century Center in downtown Carrboro.
+The Carrboro Cybrary is located in the Century Center in downtown Carrboro.
 Services include a small circulating collection of contemporary fiction, nonfiction, audiobooks, and Spanish and English language learning materials; computer, Internet, and wireless access; magazines; and local and national newspapers.
 Orange County residents may access these services free of charge, and nonresidents may access the computers free of charge.